Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Discussion

 \subsection{Test Set Contamination}

-Since LMMs are trained on large amounts of internet data, there are concerns and speculation that they have memorized public benchmarks~\cite{oren2023proving}.
-In this paper, we not only tested our method on three public benchmark datasets (GTSRB, BTSD, TT-100K) but also on two private datasets (Sapporo and Yokohama).
-Our method shows consistent and robust performance on all five datasets.
-It is impossible that these two private datasets had been used for training.
-Therefore, there is no test set contamination in our method.
+LMMs are trained on large amounts of internet data; thus, there are concerns and speculation that they have memorized public benchmarks~\cite{oren2023proving}.
+In this study, we not only tested our method on three public benchmark datasets (GTSRB, BTSD, TT-100K) but also on two private datasets (Sapporo and Yokohama).
+Our method exhibits consistent and robust performance on all five datasets.
+The two private datasets could not have been used in model training.
+Therefore, test set contamination does not exist in the proposed method.